 Integration with Assistive Technology

-This section provides an overview of the embedded and non-embedded assistive technology resources that can be used to help students with accessibility needs complete online tests in the TDS.
+This section provides an overview of the embedded and non-embedded assistive technology resources that can be used to help students with accessibility needs complete computer-based tests in the TDS.

 Embedded assistive technology resources include the built-in test features in the TDS, such as the TTS and STT resources.
 These resources can be accessed without third-party software or hardware and do not require permissive mode to be turned on in the TDS.
 The embedded assistive technology tools in the TDS are available using both desktop and mobile devices.